NSW Work Injury Claim

 Good Section 78 files usually fail for one reason: people keep waiting after the insurer has already stopped engaging properly.
 Set your escalation triggers in writing so review and PIC preparation start on time.

-• Trigger 1 (24 hours): phone explanations changed, but no written confirmation received — send same-day chronology email and lock your contradiction table update.
+• Trigger 1: phone explanations changed, but no written confirmation was received — send a written chronology email and update your contradiction table.

-• Trigger 3 (7 days): no substantive correction on liability, weekly payments, or treatment access — keep review running and move PIC bundle assembly to active mode, not draft mode.
+• Trigger 3: no substantive correction on liability, weekly payments, or treatment access — keep review options active and prepare the PIC bundle if the evidence supports escalation.

 • Write each trigger date on one page with a named owner, so the file cannot drift back into open-ended phone follow-ups.